 "ME, of course," was the answer.

-Then Roger heard a voice asking through the door.
+Then Roger heard a knocking on the door.
 "Are you done?"
+McBear asked.

 "Good God", Roger mumbled.
 "Everybody is impatient nowadays!"